patrickfatrick/closed-captioning-demo-vue/README.md

 ## What is it?

 This is a tiny demo for closed captioning a video based on data fetched from the server.
 It's all built in Vue with Vuex to manage the state tree (as small as it is).
+React version can be found [here](https://gitlab.com/patrickfatrick/closed-captioning-demo-react).

 My main concerns were to make it realistic and functional.